sbose78/nodejs-messaging-work-queue/README.md

-# Messaging Work Queue Mission for Node.js
+# Messaging Work Queue Example for Node.js

 [![Greenkeeper badge](https://badges.greenkeeper.io/nodeshift-starters/nodejs-messaging-work-queue.svg)](https://greenkeeper.io/)

 ## Purpose

-This mission booster demonstrates how to dispatch tasks to a scalable set of worker processes using a message queue.
+This example application demonstrates how to dispatch tasks to a scalable set of worker processes using a message queue.
 It uses the AMQP 1.0 message protocol to send and receive messages.